RTDNA Constitution & Bylaws

 Section 2.
 Authority and Responsibility

-• (b) The President shall be the chief executive officer, representative and spokesperson for the Association and shall represent the Association in dealing with all individuals and organizations both public and private.
-In the event the President requires assistance in these duties the President shall, with the approval of the Chairman/woman/person of the board, designate other spokespersons.
+- (b) The President shall be the chief executive officer, representative and spokesperson for the Association and shall represent the Association in dealing with all individuals and organizations both public and private.
+In the event the President requires assistance in these duties the President shall, with the approval of the Chair of the board, designate other spokespersons.

-• (d) The President shall ensure minutes are kept of the meetings of the Board of Directors, Executive Committee and general membership of the Association.
+- (d) The Executive Director shall ensure minutes are kept of the meetings of the Board of Directors, Executive Committee and general membership of the Association.

-• (e) At the end of each fiscal year, the President or his/her/their designee shall direct the preparation of an annual financial report which shall include an audit by a certified public accountant of Association income, expenditures and investments.
+- (e) At the end of each fiscal year, the President and Executive Director or their designee shall direct the preparation of an annual financial report which shall include an audit by a certified public accountant of Association income, expenditures and investments.

-• (i) The President, or their designee on staff, shall regularly brief the Executive Committee and the Board of Directors on the status of Association programs and activities.
+- (i) The President and Executive Director, or their designee on staff, shall regularly brief the Executive Committee and the Board of Directors on the status of Association programs and activities.

 Article V | Officers